Fahersto/Enterprise/README.md

 At present, only Visual Studio 2019 (Windows) and Xcode 11 (macOS) have been tested.
 I have no plans to add support for other compilers or platforms.

+### For Visual Studio Users

+Ensure you have installed the Windows 10 SDK.
+It can be installed in the optional components of the Visual Studio 2019 Installer, or as a direct download [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/).

 ### For Xcode Users

 Enterprise uses [Premake](https://premake.github.io/) to generate project files.
 At present, Premake does